tukasa0001/TownOfHost/README-EN.md

 - The dead player chat can be seen when exile screen by anti blackout, but this is not a bug.
 - The "Confirm Ejects" option will not work if any of the following roles are enabled: Sheriff, Arsonist, Jackal, PlagueDoctor.
 - When more than about 9 players join a lobby, sometimes particular players may get disconnected.To address this issue, we have added an optional countermeasure function on a trial basis. <b>Please Turn ON only when disconnections occurs. </b>
+- The folder for log output has been changed.
+To see where they are saved, select Open Log Folder from the TOH settings screen.
+- Successful completion is now automatically saved in the log folder.

 ## Features
 ### Hotkeys